 Take your dog for a long walk to expend some energy – and because they love it.
 Let them do their business and empty the tank before they leave.

 Staying calm on the day of travel is also crucial when travelling with pets.
-Pets are attuned to our moods and can pick up on your stress.
+Pets are attuned to our moods and can pick up on our stress.

 Booking the Right Flight